dzvid/opium-bot/README.md

-# Ocio bot
+# Opio bot

-Simple bot to post \"'x-word' é o ócio da humanidade.\", every 20 minutes, where x-word is a random word.
+Simple bot to post \"'x-word' is the opium of mankind.\", every 20 minutes, where x-word is a random word.